agoussia/godes/README.md

 [![GoDoc](https://godoc.org/github.com/agoussia/godes?status.svg)](https://godoc.org/github.com/agoussia/godes)

 ### Advantages
-* Godes is easy to learn for the people familiar with the Go and the elementary simulation concept.Go performace is similar to C++ in performance.
+* Godes is easy to learn for the people familiar with the Go and the elementary simulation concept.
 * Godes model executes fast  as Go compiles to machine code.
+Its performace is similar to C++ in performance.
-* Godes model is multiplatform as Go compiler targets the Linux, Mac OS X, FreeBSD, Microsoft Windows,etc
+* Godes model is multiplatform as Go compiler targets the Linux, Mac OS X, FreeBSD, Microsoft Windows,etc.
-* Godes model can be embedded in various computer systems and over the network
+* Godes model can be embedded in various computer systems and over the network.
-* Speed of the Godes model compilation is high
+* Speed of the Godes model compilation is high.
-* Variety of the IDE with debuggers are available for Go and Godes as well
+* Variety of the IDE with debuggers are available for Go and Godes as well.
-* The Godes sumulation model can use all of the GO's features and libraries
+* The Godes sumulation model can use all of the GO's features and libraries.
-* Code Security - the Godes includes the  source code for the library and Go is an open source project supported by Google
+* Code Security - the Godes includes the  source code for the library and Go is an open source project supported by Google.
-* Godes is free open source software under MIT license
+* Godes is free open source software under MIT license.

 ### Installation